ccosp/open-o/docs/archive/mcedt/MCEDT_HCV_Issue_Knowledge.md

 After we fixed the error, most of the test cases passed.

-There are 7 test cases running failed and throwing "NumberFormatException" error, and we are not going to fix them at this point.
+There are 7 test cases running failed and throwing "NumberFormatException" error since we used "List<BigInteger>" as the parameter type, but the ID attempts to be passed with string type.
+Therefore, due to the current implementation of the dependency, we are not catching the exact error "Rejected By Policy."
+This has been confirmed with the MOH MCEDT Conformance Testing team, who stated that "catching exceptions isn't possible is fine here", and we are not going to fix them at this point.

 ## HCV Tests

+There are 18 test cases skipped since they requested the online test environment (the annotation "@Ignore("Valid only for online validation")" was added to the 18 test cases).

-There are 18 test cases skipped, and we are not going to enable them to run at this point.
+The context is that the test cases were written to match what was supposed to happen according to the conformance certification, but in REAL-LIFE, that's not what actually is happening.
+Therefore, the tests that were written to be failed, and we will not enable them to run at this point.